MrFuFuFu/mrfufufu.github.io/_posts/2015-05-14-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  “Hello, This is my First Blog~~“
+title:  “Hello, This is my first blog~~“
 date:   2015-05-14 11:07:36
 categories: jekyll update
 ---
 My name is Yuan Fu, I’m from China, developement Android of my job.
 Recently, I am learning English.
 Yes, Just you look it, My English is very bad, I had learning Enligsh 153 days, you can see here : [my shanbay page][shanbay].

-end…..
+end………
+下面是一些备注性的东西，请忽略吧.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.